bornytm/knowlo-library/README.md

 > For the design and proliferation of knowledge.

-Knowlo is a radically transparent open collective, optimizing access to and proliferation of insight.
+Knowlo is a radically transparent collective, optimizing access to and proliferation of insight.

 # [Knowlo Library](knowlo.io)

 #### Definition:

-The Knowlo Library is a radically transparent, community driven, open source tool for resource organization, proliferation, and collaboration.
+The Knowlo Library is a [principled](https://www.knowlo.io/#/principals), open source tool for resource organization, proliferation, and collaboration.

 #### Technical definition: